frank-app/splashproject/README.md

-# testproject
+# splashproject

-Project to test stuff
+A new Flutter project.

 ## Getting Started